KLIM-nk01/barbershop/README.md

-# This projeckt is Barbershop
+# This project is Barbershop